boblemaire/IoTaWatt/Docs/query.rst

     For most units, this will result in the average value over the entire period.
     For Wh, it will result in the total Wh for the entire period.

-    To override, specify a time unit preceeded by a multiplier, as in:
+    To override, specify a time unit preceded by a multiplier, as in:

         * 10s (ten seconds)
         * 5m (five minutes)